qutip/qutip/doc/internals/solver/integrator.rst

 correctly when subjected to in-place calls.

 Within the QuTiP's solver, physical derivatives are usually computed via :meth:`QobjEvo.matmul_data`.
-The integrators automatically detects that method and bind directly to the low-level Cython implementation with in-place support.
+The integrators automatically detect that method and bind directly to the low-level Cython implementation with in-place support.